dimagi/commcare-cloud/docs/source/installation/migration/1-migrating-project.rst

 4. Import the data to the new environment
 -----------------------------------------

+* Ensure you are running the following steps from a release created using the CommCare version that you should have been provided.

 * Import the dump files (each blob file will need to be imported individually)